👆My Path👇

 Sub-contracted independently &

-Now that Mike has demonstrated his ability to create modern, database-driven websites, he is broadening his skill set with bleeding-edge Web Design, JavaScript Web Development, and Data Visualization Programming for the NIH.
-Mike's longer-term plan is to master both the creative and technical aspects of creating electronic experiences.
+Now that Jheri has demonstrated his ability to create modern, database-driven websites, he is broadening his skill set with bleeding-edge Web Design, JavaScript Web Development, and Data Visualization Programming for the NIH.
+Jheri's longer-term plan is to master both the creative and technical aspects of creating electronic experiences.
 Additionally, he is under the direction of his mentor, learning the software development lifecycle to round out his skills with project management and business development.
 In a few years, his expertise will equip him to contribute to enterprise-level, web-based projects and step in at any stage to ensure the beauty of its design, the soundness of its programming, and the success of the project through professional project management.
 He will be a valuable asset on any web-based project. -

 2003 - 2011